reactions/component/README.md

 # Reactions Component

-This has moved to [Reach UI](https://ui.reach.tech/component-component)
+This has moved to [Reach UI](https://ui.reach.tech/component-component), but this repo is here for the sake of history I guess.

 ## What?